DavidDock/cheers-to-beers/README.md

 #### Post

 This component is used throughout the website: on the posts page, single post page and profile page and its star/cheers functionality works wherever it is displayed.

+##### Related user stories:
+- As a user I can view a single post so I can read its details.

+#### Fetch More Data

+This function in the utils.js is reused for the infinite scroll container fetching posts and comments.

+#### Current User Context

+This is used throughout the website to determine what functionality is avaliable to the user.

+#### Redirect

+useRedirect.js hook is used throughout the site to redirect the user if they are not authorised to be on that page.

 #### Logo